Teckas-Technologies/jobreadydevs-30days-challenge/Readme.md

 2. Implement dynamic routes to fetch individual student records.
 3. Prepare for frontend-backend integration with real-time data retrieval.

+## Explanation of the Day-11 code

+- `parseInt()`: Converts a string to an integer.
+Used to parse route parameters or user input.
+- `find()`: Searches an array and returns the first element that matches the condition.
+- `json()`: Converts data into JSON format (used in responses and promises).
+- `status()`: Sets the HTTP status code for a response (e.g., 200 for success, 404 for not found).
+- `fetch()`: It is a built-in JavaScript function used to make HTTP requests to servers.
+It is often used to retrieve data or send data to a server via endpoints.
+It returns a Promise, which resolves to a Response object representing the response to the request.
+- `then()`: It is a method available on a Promise that allows you to define a callback function to handle the resolved value of the Promise.
+For example, when a fetch() call is successful, then() can be used to process and use the returned response.
+It also allows chaining multiple steps after a successful response.
+- `catch()`: It is a method available on a Promise to handle errors or rejections in the Promise chain.
+If any step in the Promise chain (like `fetch()` or `then()`) fails, `catch()` provides a way to execute a callback function with the error.
+This ensures that unexpected issues, like network failures, are properly handled.
+- `error`: Represents an error that occurred (e.g., during fetch or processing).

 ## Steps
 ### Step 1: Update the /students Endpoint
 1. Switch to the "Day-11" Branch